Pmajette/Access-to-Data-using-PIC-SURE-API/NHLBI_BioData_Catalyst/README.md

 Access to data: https://picsure.biodatacatalyst.nhlbi.nih.gov

-# PIC-SURE_API BioData Catalyst examples
+# PIC-SURE API BioData Catalyst Examples
-This folder contains various PICSURE API use-cases and illustration examples using BioData Catalyst studies.
-PIC-SURE API is available in two languages --R and python.
-PIC-SURE API requires R 3.5 or later, or python 3.6 or later.
+This folder contains various PIC-SURE API use-cases and illustration examples using BioData Catalyst studies.
+PIC-SURE API is available in two languages- R and Python.
+PIC-SURE API requires R 3.5 or later, or Python 3.6 or later.

-## Repo organization
+## Repo Organization

-Several Jupyter/RMarkdown notebooks examples are available for both R and python in the respective subfolders:
+Several Jupyter/RMarkdown notebook examples are available for both R and Python in the respective subfolders:
   - get_your_token.ipynb: **Start from here if you're using the PIC-SURE API for the first time**.
-This notebook explain how to get a user specific security token, mandatory to be able to run the other notebooks.
+This notebook explains how to get a user-specific security token, mandatory to be able to run the other notebooks.
   - PICSURE-API_101.ipynb: An illustration of the main functionalities of the PIC-SURE API.
   - PheWAS.ipynb: A straightforward PIC-SURE API use-case, using a PheWAS analysis as an illustration example.
   - HarmonizedVariables_analysis.ipynb: An example of how to access and work with the "harmonized variables" across the TOPMed studies.